tpdewolf/nestjs-typegraphql-prisma-example/README.md

 $ npx hygen module create <name>
 ```

+Then add the module `imports` property in your AppModule

 ### Example model

 The model extends the model from `@generated/type-graphql`.
 To add a property to the GraphQL schema, simply add it to the model.
 To remove a property use the `OmitType` or `PickType` helper provided by NestJS.